Speak to an interior fit-out insurance specialist or get a quote built around commercial refurbishment, occupied premises and client-property risk.

 • It focuses directly on interior-trade and handover-sensitive exposure.

-• It supports specialist subcontractor authority in the cluster.
+• It supports specialist subcontractor authority in this section.

 • It creates a more conversion-friendly route for drylining businesses.